Strong equivalence of graded algebras: Introduction

-Partial actions on algebras were originally considered in the category of C*-algebras.
-Since a C*-algebra enjoys the nice property that the intersection of two closed ideals is equal to their product, the notion of partial action in this category can be introduced equivalently in terms of intersection or product of ideals.
+Crossed products by partial actions on algebras came into algebra from the theory of C*-algebras.
+Since a C*-algebra enjoys the nice property that the intersection of two closed ideals is equal to their product, the notion of a partial action in this category can be introduced equivalently in terms of intersection or product of ideals.
 However the situation is very different in the purely algebraic framework, and one has to make a choice.
 This fact was not explicitly observed in the first algebraic works on partial actions, but it emerged clearly when twisted partial actions were considered in \cite {des}.
 It appeared again when the question of glo\-ba\-li\-za\-tion up to Morita equivalence was considered in \cite {ades}, giving rise to the notion of a \textit {regular partial action}.
 The work done in the present article suggests that perhaps the notion of a product partial action is the most convenient choice to translate the concept of a partial action from the C*-algebraic world to the purely algebraic one.

 We begin the paper recalling some notions on graded algebras in Section~\ref {Sec:GrGradedAlgs} and pointing out in Theorem~\ref {thm:duality} that the above mentioned duality holds for any idempotent algebra $B$ graded by an arbitrary group $G,$ with $M_n(B)$ replaced by the algebra ${\rm FMat}_{G} (B)$ of $G\times G$-matrices over $B$ with only a finite number of non-zero entries.
 For graded algebras with $1$ this is known by \cite [Theorem~2.2]{beattiedual}.
 In Section~\ref {sec:GrEquiv} we define graded-equivalence of idempotent graded algebras using graded Morita contexts and prove in Theorem~\ref {thm:geq} that if $B$ is an idempotent algebra graded by a group $G$, then $B$ and the skew group algebra $(B\# G)\rtimes _{{\beta }^B}G$ are graded-equivalent, where $B\# G$ is the Beattie's version of the smash product \cite {beattiedual} and $ {\beta }^B$ is the usual global action of $G$ on $B\# G$, sometimes referred to as the {\it dual} action.